microsoft/pict/doc/pict.md

 ## Weighting

-The generation mechanism can be forced to prefer certain values.
-This is done by means of weights.
-A weight can be any positive integer.
-If it is not specified explicitly it is assumed to be 1:
+Weights tell the generator to prefer certain parameter values over others.
+Weights are positive integers.
+When not explicitly specified, values have a weight of 1:

     #
     # Let’s focus on primary partitions formatted with NTFS